natanaeladit/mbt/README.md

 # mbt
-a model based testing introduction using Spec Explorer
+a model based testing projects using Spec Explorer